-Biztech: This Mom App is making life easy for the Ghanaian mother
+BizTech: This Mom App is making life easy for the Ghanaian mother

 “Since I had a blog post of which I was sharing some relevant information and resources for women and moms, I then decided that we evolve from the blog post into a mobile app which gives you everything and resources that would be needed because I felt that the blog was a bit limited to just information sharing.

-Eno Quagraine added that The Talkative Mom App is seeking to expand into larger markets across Africa with an aim of creating a platform that meets the needs of mothers with products and services all through an app.
+Eno Quagraine added that The Talkative Mom App is seeking to expand into larger markets across Africa with an aim of creating a platform that meets the needs of mothers all through an app.

 Watch the full interview below: